A Hybrid Graph Neural Network for Enhanced EEG-Based Depression Detection: Methodology

 \subsection{Loss Function}

-Note that the membership for each brain region should be clearly defined, i.e., one node comes to one region in assignment matrix $R$.
-So an entropy minimization regularization is composed to each row of $R$, encouraging the rows to be approximately one-hot vectors\cite{diffpool}.
-Consequently, our model aims to minimize both the cross-entropy loss and the entropy minimization loss of the assignment matrix $R$.
-The loss can be formulated as follows:
+Note that the membership for each brain region should be clearly defined, i.e., one node is mapped to one region in assignment matrix $\boldsymbol{P}$.
+So an entropy minimization regularization is composed to each row of $\boldsymbol{P}$, encouraging the rows to be approximately one-hot vectors\cite{diffpool}.
+The entropy minimization loss $\mathcal{L}_{em}$ is defined as:

-where $C$ denotes number of classes, $y_c \in\{0,1\}$, $\hat{y}_c \in[0,1]$.
-If the sample belongs to the $c$-th class, then $y_c = 1$, otherwise $y_c = 0$. $\hat{y}_c$ represents the predicted probability that the sample is classified into the $c$-th class.
-The second term is the entropy minimization loss, where $\lambda$ is the regularization coefficient, $N$ is the number of nodes and $N_r$ is the number of regions.